MIKEYMCC/Crearibo/README.md

 This is a modification of the CR-10 S4 3D printer.
 It is a complete change to the Y X and Z axis to imitate the Prusa style printer specifically the Prusa MK2 and MK3 range.
 The main things provided by this modification are the parts for the Y and Z axis.
 THe X axis can be parts from the Prusa, Zaribo and Bear range of pruse printers and modifications.
 There are 8mm and 10mm veriants of the Z axis.
 To be able to use the 10mm Z and or X axis currently you would need to use the Z and or X axis of Zaribo printer.
 I have included X motor and X idlers that have been modified to use the creality switch, these were originally designed by Vekoj.

+There is a template that can be printed to help drill holes in the CR-10 Y carriage so that the bearings can be attached.

 Bill of Materials for 8mm

 Z Axis: